oracle/odpi/doc/src/functions/dpiConn.rst

     **conn** [IN] -- a reference to the connection to the database which is to be started up.
 If the reference is NULL or invalid an error is returned.
-    A connection like this can only be created with the authorization mode set to DPI_MODE_AUTH_PRELIM along with one of DPI_MODE_AUTH_SYSDBA or DPI_MODE_AUTH_SYSOPER.
+    The connection must be created with the authorization mode set to DPI_MODE_AUTH_PRELIM along with one of DPI_MODE_AUTH_SYSDBA or DPI_MODE_AUTH_SYSOPER.

     **mode** [IN] -- one of the values from the enumeration